trickstercache/trickstercache.org/content/en/docs/quickstart.md

 ## Stopping the Demo and Cleaning Up

-To stop and remove the demo, run `docker-compose down` from this directory.
+To stop and remove the demo, run `docker-compose down` in the `./examples/docker-compose` directory.